 You may also have a pension pot of up to £18,000 paid to you as a lump sum if both the following apply:

-These lump sums are taxable.
+All or 75% of these lump sums are taxable, depending on whether or not you were previously receiving a pension from your pension pot.
 How much tax you'll pay depends on your overall taxable income after your tax-free allowances.
 Your pension scheme administrator will take off tax using the PAYE (Pay As You Earn) System.

 You may take all your pension pot as a lump sum if you're retiring due to ill health and you're not expected to live for longer than a year.

-If you're under 75 your serious ill health lump sum will be tax free as long as you haven't used up your lifetime allowance.
-If you have used all of your lifetime allowance you'll pay a 55 per cent tax charge on the excess.
+If you're under 75 your serious ill health lump sum will be tax free as long as the lump sum together with any benefits already taken from other schemes is no greater than your lifetime allowance.
+If you have already used up all or part of your lifetime allowance you'll pay a 55% tax charge on either the whole of the lump sum or the amount by which it exceeds your remaining lifetime allowance.

-If you die before you start your pension your scheme may pay a 'death in service' lump sum.
-If you die before you're 75 this lump sum is usually tax-free if you haven't used up your lifetime allowance.
+If you die before you start your pension your scheme may pay a lump sum death benefit.
+If you die before you're 75 this lump sum is usually tax-free up to your unused lifetime allowance.
+If the lump sum exceeds your unused lifetime allowance there is a 55% lifetime allowance tax charge on the excess.
+The tax is payable by whoever receives the lump sum.

-If you're 75 or older when you die 55 per cent tax is due on the whole lump sum.
+If you're 75 or older when you die a special 55% tax charge is due on the whole lump sum.
 The scheme administrator should deduct this tax before paying the lump sum.

+When you die, your scheme may provide for a pension to be paid to 1 or more of your dependants.
 These pensions are taxable.
-How much tax you'll pay depends on your overall taxable income after your tax-free allowances.
+How much tax a dependant will pay on their pension depends on their overall taxable income after their tax-free allowances.